Perceive9019/Capstone_2_Project/README.md

 By implementing these steps, the data was successfully cleaned and structured for further analysis.
 ## Exploratory Data Analysis

-To identify factors that influence Airbnb Prices in San Diego, we sought to find our which months and neighborhoods had the highest prices.
+To identify factors that influence Airbnb Prices in San Diego, we sought to find out which months and neighborhoods had the highest prices.

 ![Figure 1: Mean Daily Prices over 12 Months](https://github.com/Perceive9019/Capstone_2_Project/blob/main/images/average_prices_over_12_months.png)